Guide to Google Ads: 2016 Advanced Edition

 Becoming the Expert

-After successfully navigating the setup of a Google AdWords account and the initial round of settings, optimizations, and expansions, the time has come to not only manage your account according to general best practices, but to really identify how your account will flourish.
+After successfully navigating the setup of a Google Ads account and the initial round of settings, optimizations, and expansions, the time has come to not only manage your account according to general best practices, but to really identify how your account will flourish.

 By the end of this whitepaper you’ll learn: